KJfamily33/Porn_Matrix/README.md

 # Porn_Matrix
 This is a Python 3 server application for viewing porn streams in a grid on your browser.
 It loads videos based on provided search parameters.
 If no search terms are provided, it chooses from a list of my favorite porn stars. :)

+It is a Flask python app with a vanilla JavaScript frontend.
+I craft a bing video search string and scrape the results for video links, then pass them into youtube_dl to get a direct link to the video file, which is sent to the browser frontend.

 [donate if you enjoy my work :)](https://paypal.me/deracoslon)

 ![Sample image](https://i.imgur.com/n3HoJpk.png)